protesilaos/my-website/_pages/about.md

 is diverse and reflects my intellectual curiosity as well as consistently high work ethic.

-In my teens I was a semi-professional football (soccer) player.
+In my teen years I was a semi-professional football (soccer) player.
 I had to quit that career path due to an untimely injury.
 I also worked as an assistant to a land surveyor and a motorcycle mechanic.

 I left my hometown in Greece to go to Cyprus for university studies.
 I got a degree in European Politics, Economics, and Law.
 My family could not afford any of my expenses.
 I covered it all by working in parallel to studying.
-In practice, I did not have a "student life" because that was a luxury I could not afford.
-If I was not studying, I was working.
-To that end, I was employed as a bartender in the tourism sector, a receptionist, a waiter, and a construction worker.
+At different times, I was employed as a bartender in the tourism sector, a receptionist, a waiter, and a construction worker.

 After my studies in mid-2011 and up until ~2016 I got involved in politics-related fields, starting with the role of an accredited